 Emergency and Non-Preventive Services

 Emergency and non-preventive dental services are also tax deductible.
 You may need emergency dental treatment if you have a broken tooth, exposed root or abscess.
 Non-preventive services may include those that are required, but are not an emergency.
 Examples of non-preventive services include cavity fillings, root canals, crowns and braces.
-Dentures and false teeth are also tax deductible and included in the non-preventive category, but elective cosmetic procedures, such as teeth whitening and veneers, are not.
+Dentures and dental implants are also tax deductible with the IRS and included in the non-preventive category, but elective cosmetic procedures, such as teeth whitening and veneers, are not tax deductible.

 Some dental procedures may require antibiotics, pain relievers or anesthetics.
 Any medicine prescribed by your dentist is tax deductible.
 This includes any medication required prior to a procedure to reduce the risk of infection and during or after a procedure to promote healing.
 If you pay out-of-pocket for the medicine, the entire cost is deductible.
 However, if you have insurance coverage and are only responsible for the copay, then just that amount is deductible.